 NY State Bar Says Law Firms May Not List Specialties on their Linkedin Profile

 First, I’d like to thank each and every one of my LinkedIn connections who have generously endorsed my "skills and expertise" in the areas of professional liability insurance and risk management.
-Now, I have to go to my LinkedIn profile and “hide” them from view!
+Now, I have to go to my LinkedIn and “hide” them from view!

 The New York State Bar and the South Carolina Bar have both issued opinions stating that Rule 1.7, (governing lawyers’ communications) prohibits law firms and attorneys who are not certified by the State Bar from listing areas of expertise under the “Specialties” section of their LinkedIn profile.
 The LinkedIn profile includes a section for "specialties" which prompted the user to list their areas of expertise.
 On my own LinkedIn profile, I listed professional liability insurance, legal malpractice insurance, and other "specialties".
 Previously, the heading "specialties" on the LinkedIn profile could not be changed, That situation has been revised because I was able to edit my LinkedIn profile to change the word "specialties" to "insurance services."

-Rule 5.7(a)(2) of the North Carolina Rules of Professional Conduct provides guidance on when a lawyer who provides business services separate from legal services must comply with the Rules of Professional Conduct.
 To simplify matters, I have decided to apply the lawyers’ rules of professional conduct to my business practices as a matter of routine.
 It’s less complicated to just assume that I have to comply with both legal ethics and insurance ethics than to try to figure out which rule to apply when.
 When, I need to make a decision on the fly – I just adopt the Golden Rule and treat each client, whether a legal, mediation or insurance client as I would want to be treated.
 More often than not, the Golden Rule covers all the bases.

 So, thank you again to all my LinkedIn friends and colleagues for your generous endorsements.
 I regret that I am unable to share them on my public profile.
 However, I would point out that the North Carolina State Bar has issued 2012 Formal Ethics Opinion 8 stating that lawyers may accept recommendations on LinkedIn.
 So, next time you want to help out a fellow attorney, take a few moments to write a nice testimonial for their website or a recommendation on LinkedIn.
 That’s what I plan to do.